-Description: The type 3A and 3B stand along certificate “Advanced Chemistry Knowledge for Educators” consists of a total of 18 credit hours distributed across four online courses.
+Description: The type 3A (Stand-Alone) and 3B (Embedded) certificate “Advanced Chemistry Knowledge for Educators” consists of a total of 18 credit hours distributed across four online courses.
 The certificate is designed to enhance the skills of high teachers, or those interested in becoming high school teachers, and provide accreditation to teach College Credit Plus chemistry courses.
 The proposed curriculum will begin in summer 2020.
 We anticipate an initial cohort of 8-10 students during the first year.
 Our goal is to award 30 certificates in the first three years of the program.

 2. Rationale